Coincident SZ and $\gamma$-ray signals from cluster virial shocks

-By stacking \emph{Fermi} Large Area Telescope (LAT; henceforth) data around 112 massive clusters, and by utilizing the predicted spatial and spectral behavior of the signal, the cumulative \gama-ray emission from many virial shocks was detected recently at a high ($>4.5\sigma$) significance \citep[][henceforth \Stack]{ReissEtAl17}.
-The signal was found to be spectrally flat, with a photon spectral index $\alpha\equiv -d\ln N_\gamma/d\ln \epsilon=2.11_{-0.20}^{+0.16}$, and peaked upon radial binning around the virial radius, at $\sim2.4R_{500}\simeq 1.5R_{200}$, in agreement with predictions.
-Here, $N_\gamma$ and $\eps$ are the photon number density and energy, and subscripts $\delta=200$ and $500$ designate an enclosed mass density that is $\delta$ times larger than the critical mass density of the Universe.
-This signal indicates that the stacked shocks deposit on average $\xi_e\dot{m}\sim0.6\%$ (with a systematic uncertainty factor of $\sim 2$) of the thermal energy in CREs over a Hubble time.
-Here, $\xi_e$ is the fraction of shocked thermal energy deposited in CREs, and $\dot{m}\equiv \dot{M}/(M H)$ is a dimensionless accretion rate of order a few, with $H$ being the Hubble parameter.
-As these results were obtained by radial binning, they sample only the radial component of the virial shocks, necessarily diluting the signal by picking up only those parts of the shocks favourably seen in such a projection.
+By stacking \emph{Fermi} Large Area Telescope (LAT; henceforth) data around 112 massive clusters, the cumulative \gama-ray emission from multiple virial shocks was detected at a high ($\sim5.8\sigma$) significance \citep[][henceforth \Stack]{ReissEtAl17, ReissKeshet18}.
+The signal peaks upon radial binning around the expected shock radius, $r_s\simeq(2.3\pm0.1)R_{500}\simeq 1.5R_{200}$, indicating a flat CRE spectral index, $p\equiv -d\ln N/d\ln E=2.1\pm0.2$.
+Here, subscripts $\delta=200$ or $500$ designate an enclosed mass density that is $\delta$ times larger than the critical mass density of the Universe.
+This signal indicates that the stacked shocks deposit on average $\xi_e\dot{m}=(0.6\pm0.1)\%$ (with a systematic uncertainty factor of $\sim 2$) of the thermal energy in CREs over a Hubble time.
+Here, $\xi_e$ is the fraction of shocked thermal energy deposited in CREs, and $\dot{m}\equiv \dot{M}/(M H)$ is a dimensionless accretion rate of order a few, where $M$ is the cluster mass and $H$ is the Hubble parameter.
+As these results were obtained by radial binning, they sample only the radial component of the projected virial shocks, somewhat diluting the shock signal.